wolfvanman/CurserBusinessAppIFA/docs/employee-manual.md

 # Employee User Manual

-This manual provides instructions for employees using the Financial Advisor Portal.
+This manual provides instructions for employees using the CurserBusinessAppIFA.
 The portal gives you access to financial education resources, videos, and blog posts tailored to your company and personal situation.

 ## Table of Contents